vaginessa/dns-wiki/DNS.md

 IPTABLES=/system/bin/iptables

 # Maybe need to change $IPTABLES to iptables (if there are troubles applying them)
-$IPTABLES -t nat -I OUTPUT -p tcp --dport 53 -j DNAT --to-destination 208.67.222.222:53
+$IPTABLES -t nat -A OUTPUT -p tcp --dport 53 -j DNAT --to-destination 208.67.222.222:53
-$IPTABLES -t nat -I OUTPUT -p udp --dport 53 -j DNAT --to-destination 208.67.222.222:53</pre>
+$IPTABLES -t nat -A OUTPUT -p udp --dport 53 -j DNAT --to-destination 208.67.222.222:53</pre>

-If you still like external apps, you should take a look at Override DNS [tested, working on 4.4.4/5.0.1] which does more or less the same.
+If you still like external apps, you should take a look at Override DNS [tested, working on 4.4.4/5.x] which does more or less the same.
 That may solve some problems on Android 4.4/Lollipop/M but there is no guarantee, some ROMs may handle it different.

 Commands to check if DNS is working
 ---------